crazywhalecc/static-php-cli/README-en.md

 You can also use the micro binary file to package PHP source code and binary files into one for distribution!
 This function is provided by [dixyes/phpmicro](https://github.com/dixyes/phpmicro).

-Note: only support cli, not support fpm, cgi.

 > This branch is new version, if you are looking for old bash version of static-php-cli, see [bash-version](https://github.com/crazywhalecc/static-php-cli/tree/bash-version).

 [![Version](https://img.shields.io/badge/Version-2.0--beta1-green.svg?style=flat-square)]()